 When the person taking out a reverse mortgage dies or moves out of their home, the reverse mortgage must be repaid.
 Often, this is done by selling the home or turning it over to the lender.

-If family members want to take over a property with a reverse mortgage, they need to first repay the balance.
+If family members want to take over a property with a reverse mortgage, they first need to repay the balance.
 Options include making a lump-sum payment, or refinancing the loan.
 They must pay the lesser of the outstanding balance or 95% of the home’s appraised value to keep the home.

 FAQ: Prepaying a Reverse Mortgage

 Heirs have 30 days from receiving the due and payable notice from the lender to satisfy the debt by paying it back, selling the home, or turning over the deed.
+However, heirs can receive an extension of up to one year to obtain financing to purchase the home.

-No, reverse mortgages do not have prepayment penalties.
+No. Reverse mortgages do not have prepayment penalties.

 Paying off a reverse mortgage early can give you and your heirs more freedom in how to use the home.
 It also reduces the amount of interest that will accrue.
 However, reverse mortgages don’t require payments, so if you’re unconcerned about what happens to your home when you move out, making payments might not be the right choice for you.